-Your child's bodily fluid may be tested.
-This can be done with blood tests to look for other conditions that may increase body weight.
+Blood tests may be done to look for other conditions that may increase body weight.

-The doctor may also do other tests to check for complications of obesity.
+Other tests may be done to check for complications of obesity.
 These may include checking your child's blood pressure, glucose, and cholesterol levels.

 Your doctor may recommend the following: